 Trojan.BPlug.4268 is the detection name used by Dr.Web for a malicious JavaScript component of the WinSafe browser extension.
 Its documented behavior is to display intrusive advertisements in web browsers.
-The malware was listed by Dr.Web among commonly detected threats in both Q4 2025 and Q1 2026, in the category of ad-displaying trojans.
-The available content does not provide additional confirmed details on infection vector beyond its association with the WinSafe browser extension, nor specific industries or platforms targeted, but its activity is clearly tied to browser-based ad display.
+The malware is described as a browser-based ad-displaying trojan/component rather than a standalone payload.
+It was listed by Dr.Web among the most common threats detected on protected devices in Q4 2025, Q1 2026, and Q2 2026.
+The available content does not provide additional high-confidence details on infection vector beyond its association with the WinSafe browser extension, nor does it attribute the malware to a specific threat actor, industry targeting, or provide concrete IOCs such as hashes, domains, or file paths.

 Mallory pivots from this family to the IOCs, detections, and named campaigns that touch your stack, and pages you when something new lands.